MANA MAOLI – The non-profit

 - Sustainability at both the environmental and economic levels, as well as at the self and community level.

-Hālau Kū Mānaʻs opening year (2001-02) also marked the beginnings of what evolved to become the ʻMaoli Musicʻ program and the ʻMana Maoli Collectiveʻ, which in turn evolved to become the Mana Mele Project and the Mana Mele Collective.
+Hālau Kū Mānaʻs opening year (2001-02) also marked the beginnings of what evolved to become the ʻMaoli Musicʻ program and the ʻMana Maoli Collectiveʻ, which in turn evolved to become the Mana Mele Project.
 Click here to learn the back story.

 MANA : nvs.
 Supernatural or divine power, miraculous power; a powerful nation, authorization, privilege; miraculous, divinely powerful, spiritual.